 But how do you get ideas for great content?

-Well, you can use a couple of tools, first of all, assuming that you have already picked a niche, you should start doing keyword research, and then go and spy what your competition is doing and what they are writing.
+Well, you can use a couple of digital marketing tools, first of all, assuming that you have already picked a niche, you should start doing keyword research, and then go and spy what your competition is doing and what they are writing.

 One way to do that is by going to Semrush (7 day free trial through my aff. link), and enter the domain name of your competitors (the ones that are ranking high in Google for your topic terms).